An Outline of the Kingsmead Curriculum

 An effective work-related programme of learning lies at the centre of the necessary experience for all students.
 This is outlined in the Kingsmead Career Policy.

-Amendments/reductions to student timetables or their curriculum are only made for reasons of attendance, diagnosed mental/physical health needs and additional education needs.
+Amendments/reductions to student timetables or their curriculum are only considered for reasons of:

-When a student is already in receipt of a reduced timetable, for example through dropping a subject, any shortfall in curriculum hours will wherever possible be met through increasing student time within their existing core curriculum or options time under the direction of a Kingsmead subject specialist teacher.
+When a student is already in receipt of a reduced timetable, any shortfall in curriculum hours will wherever possible be met through increasing student time within their existing core curriculum or options time under the direction of a Kingsmead subject specialist teacher.